+I asked my Mom and Dad, “How can I meet her?
+What should I do?”
+They suggested I drop off flowers and a note.
+I went to the front desk of the hotel and did just that.
+I wish I could remember today what I wrote on that note.
 A few hours later while having dinner, our Amah picked up the ringing phone and said, “Mister Mark, there is a call for you.”
 I answered.
 It was Mrs. Karloff.
 She invited me over for tea that night.
 With great excitement, I went with my brother.
 Mrs. Karloff sat waiting for us in the lobby.
-She was an aging grand old English woman, and one of the most gracious souls I have ever met.
+She was a grand old English woman, and one of the most gracious souls I have ever met.

 In the tea room, where just 25 years before the Japanese and British had waged an intense battle (yes, they fought right inside the hotel with guns, grenades and hand-to-hand in the very room we were in) - I asked Mrs. Karloff about her husband, about FRANKENSTEIN, about everything I could think of.
-It's been 47 years since our meeting, and my memory fades on details, but I remember being enthralled with her stories - and taken in by her kindness.
+It's been 49 years since our meeting and my memory fades on details so I can't recall most specifics.
+But I do remember being enthralled with her stories - and taken in by her kindness.
 Mrs. Karloff did surprise me by telling me she knew Lon Chaney Jr. quite well.
 At the time I had no idea she would have known him.
-I think it was because of the ROUTE 66 television show both Boris and Chaney were both in.
+I think it was because of the ROUTE 66 television show Boris and Chaney were both in.
 She further entertained my brother and I with stories about Peter Lorre, Vincent Price and Maurice Evans, all of whom she spoke of with great affection.
-Then I asked her the inevitable question, one the 13-year-old monster-maker was dying to get an answer to: “What was Jack Pierce like?”
-She told me that although she'd met him, she didn't know him well.
-I was disappointed, and at my young age had failed to consider that she had not been married to Boris forever, certainly not since 1931 when FRANKENSTEIN was filmed.
-She'd met Jack at the makeup session for THE SECRET LIFE OF WALTER MITTY in the summer of 1946 (a few months after she married Boris) when he teamed with Boris to re-create the Frankenstein monster makeup for a dream sequence in the film.
-Later, she and Jack crossed paths at the November 20, 1957 taping of THIS IS YOUR LIFE.

-My most tangible and concrete memory of Evie Karloff is this one.
+I ended up corresponding with her for about 20 years or so, and would speak to her in the UK on occasion.
+The last time I went to London in 1988, I phoned her but she was ill and I could not see her.
+She died a few years later.
+My most tangible memory of Evie Karloff is this one.
 A few months after she left Hong Kong, something larger than an aerogramme arrived from the UK.
 I still remember the day it came - the 4th of December, 1970.
-The Pope had landed in HK the same day and I was bored, watching TV, wondering what all the hoopla was about when my Mom came in with an envelope.
-It was a manila envelope about 12 X 16, with the words 'Please Do Not Bend' on it.
-The return address was: Mrs. Evelyn Karloff, 25 Sheffield Terrace, London.
-Inside was an unfolded colour issue of the London Telegraph Magazine - a cover photo and a six-page story about Dick Smith’s makeup on Dustin Hoffman for a new film - LITTLE BIG MAN - with ten large colour photos.
+The Pope had landed in HK the same day and I was bored, watching TV, wondering what all the hoopla was about when my Mom came in.
+She had in her hand a manila envelope about 12 X 16, with the words "Please Do Not Bend" handwritten on it.
+The return address was: "Mrs. Evelyn Karloff, 25 Sheffield Terrace, London."
+Inside was an unfolded colour issue of the London Telegraph Magazine - a cover photo and a six-page story on Dick Smith’s makeup on Dustin Hoffman for a new film - LITTLE BIG MAN - with ten large colour photos.
 I have never seen the photos before or since in any other publication.

-“Dear Mark, Think this will interest you.
+On the first enclosed page, a Rolex advert, were words scrawled in blue pen: “Dear Mark, Think this will interest you.
 Best wishes to you all